Thelittetree/Effective-numerosity-drives-adaptation/README.md

 These files are **not raw MRI data**.
 They do not contain raw functional images, anatomical images, DICOM files, or NIfTI volumes.
 Instead, each file contains ROI-based model parameters extracted after neuroimaging preprocessing, model fitting, and ROI selection.

-* `*subxx_data.mat`
+    * `*_data.mat`
       Processed ROI-level parameter file for one anonymized participant.

       Each file contains extracted voxel-level parameters from the predefined numerosity maps/ROIs.
 The main variables include:

       * `pref`
         Preferred numerosity estimates for each ROI and condition.

       * `ve`
         Variance explained values for each ROI and condition.

       * `width`
         Tuning width estimates for each ROI and condition.

       These files are used for the main neuroimaging analyses, including ROI-wise parameter extraction, adaptation-effect estimation, mixed-effects modeling, bootstrap analyses, and figure/table generation.

     The ROI labels used in these files include:

     * `NF`
     * `NPC1`
     * `NPC2`
     * `NPC3`
     * `NPO`
     * `NTO`

     The condition labels generally indicate:

     * `control`
       The control/mapping condition used as the baseline estimate of preferred numerosity.

     * `con`
       The connected-dot adaptation condition.

     * `uncon`
       The unconnected-dot adaptation condition.

 ## Notes on Behavioral Dataset Organization